ShalmolyMondal/datasci_salary_estimator/README.md

 - Created pivot tables
 - Looked at various categorical data and plotted bar charts of categorical variables
+- Compared average salaries based on job-title and position
 - Some highlights from the analysis

 <p float="left">